anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * If both succeed, the registrar utilizes the PKCS#10 request contained in the JWS object body as "P10" parameter of "ietf-sztp-csr:csr" for further processing of the enrollment request with the corresponding domain CA.
   It creates a registrar-enrollment-request (RER) by utilizing the protocol expected by the domain CA.
-  The domain registrar may either enhance the PKCS#10 request or generate a structure containing the attributes to be included by the CA into the requested LDevID EE certificate and sends both (the original PKCS#10 request and the enhancements) to the domain CA.
+  The domain registrar may either directly forward the provided PKCS#10 request to the CA or provide additional information about attributes to be included by the CA into the requested LDevID certificate.
-  As enhancing the PKCS#10 request destroys the initial proof of possession of the corresponding private key, the CA would need to accept RA-verified requests.
-  This request handling to the domain CA is out of scope for this document.
+  The approach of sending this information to the CA depends on the utilized certificate management protocol between the RA and the CA and is out of scope for this document.

 The registrar-agent SHALL send the PER to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestenroll"

-If validation of the wrapping signature fails, the registrar SHOULD respond with the HTTP 404 error code.
-The HTTP 406 error code SHOULD be used, if the PER is in an unknown format.
-A situation that could be resolved with administrative action (such as adding a vendor/manufacturer IDevID CA as trusted party) MAY be responded with the HTTP 403 error code.
+The registrar SHOULD respond with an HTTP 200 in the success case or fail with HTTP 4xx/5xx codes as defined by the HTTP standard.

-A successful interaction with the domain CA will result in a pledge LDevID EE certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: `application/pkcs7-mime`.
+A successful interaction with the domain CA will result in a pledge LDevID certificate, which is then forwarded by the registrar to the registrar-agent using the Content-Type header: `application/pkcs7-mime`.

 As the pledge will verify it own certificate LDevID certificate when received, it also needs the corresponding CA certificates.
 This is done in EST using the /cacerts endpoint, which provides the CA certificates over a TLS protected connection.